pfsense/docs/source/firewall/firewall-rule-schedules.rst

 Firewall rules can be scheduled so that they are only active at certain times of day or on certain specific days or days of the week.

-Before a schedule can be applied to a rule, it must be created under **Firewall > Schedules**.
+Before a schedule can be applied to a rule, it must be created in the pfSense® webGUI under **Firewall > Schedules**.
 Then, when creating a rule, pick the defined schedule from the list.

 Scheduled rules will act as though they do not exist when the scheduled time is not active.